pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F401-Discovery/Examples/TIM/TIM_TimeBase/readme.txt

 @par Example Description

-This example shows how to configure the TIM peripheral to generate a time base of one seconde with the corresponding Interrupt request.
+This example shows how to configure the TIM peripheral to generate a time base of one second with the corresponding Interrupt request.

 In this example TIM3 input clock (TIM3CLK) is set to 2 * APB1 clock (PCLK1),
 since APB1 prescaler is different from 1.